GLLO officers speaking with a community member

 If anyone is in danger, a crime is currently occurring, or you need immediate police attendance, please call Triple Zero (000).

 If there is no immediate danger, you can report a crime to any police officer in Victoria Police by contacting your local police station.
-You can also request to speak to an LLO for advice and help to report a crime.
+You can also request to speak to an LLO.

 Updated